Step 2: Post three 18-hole rounds or six 9-hole rounds.

 Result = 21.5

-Once your score file consists of 20 scores, your ten lowest differentials are added together, divided by ten and then multiplied by 96%, the result being your Handicap Index.
-You do not round the result.
-Your ten lowest differentials are used, not necessarily the ten lowest scores in your score file.
+Once your score file consists of 20 scores, your eight lowest differentials are added together, and averaged and rounded to the nearest tenth, the result being your Handicap Index.
+Your eight lowest differentials are used, not necessarily the ten lowest scores in your score file.

-A player needs a minimum of five scores to calculate a Handicap Index.
-If a player has at least five but fewer than 20 differentials available, the Handicap Index will be computed as follows:
+A player needs a minimum of three scores to calculate a Handicap Index.
+To learn more about the Handicap Index calculation, including when a player has at least three, but fewer than 20 scores, please visit this section of the SCGA WHS hub.

-For posting scores for handicap purposes, what is an ESC or Adjusted Gross Score?
+For posting scores for handicap purposes, what is an Adjusted Gross Score?

 Which value do I use for posting purposes or determining my Course Handicap?